 This wall is also a defining characteristic of our era.
 In the arts as everywhere else, ours is the age of the dwarfed individual straining to be heard above the clamor—and the impregnable automated voice response unit at the other end of the phone.

 The same kind of wall that separates creative people from their natural audiences also degrades our political system.
 Today, almost the only people who have a chance of putting their views before the public are those who:

 - are already famous from some other area of endeavor, or

-- are beholden to special interests, from whom they've had to cadge enormous sums of money in order to wage an effective media campaign.
+- are beholden to special interests, from whom they've had to cadge enormous sums of money in order to wage effective media campaigns.